SnapLogic/documentation/autosync/config-sap-dwc-acct-as-data-destination.md

-# Configure a SAP Data Warehouse Cloud account as a data destination {#config-sap-dwc-acct-as-data-destination .task}
+# Configure a SAP Data Warehouse Cloud account as a data destination

 You can configure a new account destination in AutoSync by using the user credentials from your existing SAP-DWC account.